jaskaransarkaria/programming-timer/README.md

 Set up credentials to a kubernetes cluster.

-Install the dependencies...
+Install the dependencies and run locally...

-`npm install`
+  *`npm install`

-`npm run dev`
+  *`npm run dev`

-Navigate to [localhost:5000](http://localhost:5000).
-You should see the app running.

-By default, the server will only respond to requests from localhost.
+[ NOTE ] - By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+*Environment varibales such as the `SERVER_ADDR` can be found in `rollup.config.js`

 ## Useful Commands

 * `npm run build` - Compile the code
 * `npm run lint` - Run linter
 * `npm run test` - Run all tests